Adikumaw/stella/README.md

 ## Project Overview

 This project is a secure e-commerce shopping website backend developed using Java Spring Boot.
-It includes user authentication, product management, order management, and payment gateway integration to provide a complete online shopping experience.
+It includes user authentication, product management, review and ratings, order management, and payment gateway integration to provide a complete online shopping experience.

 ## Features